undercasetype/Fraunces/sources/checks/fontbakery_var_checks.md

 All ligatures in a font must have corresponding caret (text cursor) positions defined in the GDEF table, otherwhise, users may experience issues with caret rendering.

-If using GlyphsApp, ligature carets can be set directly on canvas by accessing the `Glyph -&gt; Set Anchors` menu option or by pressing the `Cmd+U` keyboard shortcut.

 </pre>